caktus/guidebook/docs/testing/index.md

 testing exactly what went into rendering the response, without resorting to messy and error prone tests against the rendered HTML.

-Another useful tool is Django\'s [RequestFactory](https://docs.djangoproject.com/en/stable/topics/testing/advanced/#the-request-factory),
-which can be used to create a Request object that can be passed directly to any view, bypassing the URL routing & middleware processes to speed
+Another useful tool is Django's [RequestFactory](https://docs.djangoproject.com/en/stable/topics/testing/advanced/#the-request-factory), which can be used to create a Request object that can be passed directly to any view, bypassing the URL routing & middleware processes to speed